docker/docs/README.md

 # Getting started with the Notary CLI

 Please get the Notary Client CLI binary from [the official releases page](https://github.com/docker/notary/releases) or you can [build one yourself](#building-notary).
-The version of Notary server and signer should be greater than or equal to Notary CLI's version to ensure feature compatibility, and all official releases are associated with GitHub tags.
+The version of Notary server and signer should be greater than or equal to Notary CLI's version to ensure feature compatibility (ex: CLI version 0.2, server/signer version >= 0.2), and all official releases are associated with GitHub tags.

 To use the Notary CLI with Docker hub images, please have a look at our [getting started docs](docs/getting_started.md).